openshift/runbooks/alerts/AggregatedAPIErrors.md

 The `SERVICE` column notes here the aggregated API name.
 The availability status for every listed API should be `True`.
 A `False` means that requests for that API service, API server pods, or resources belonging to that apiGroup failed many times during the last minutes.
-For the case that the logs of the particular pods should be investigated.

-To get the pods that serve the `openshift-apiserver/api` can be fetched with the following command:
+Fetch the pods that serve the unavailable API.
+E.g.: for `openshift-apiserver/api` use the following command:

 ```console
 $ oc get pods -n openshift-apiserver
 ```

-If their status is not `Running`, check the logs for more details.
-As these pods are controlled by a deployment, they can be restart in case they are not answering requests anymore.
+When their status is not `Running`, check the logs for more details.
+As these pods are controlled by a deployment, they can be restart when they are not answering to requests anymore.

 ### Check the authentication certificates of the aggregated API